ChristophGmeiner/sbmd/readme.md

 Script used for deleting old json files, which are temporarily stored on disc of the EC2 during the data gathering process.

 ### systemd folder
-Systemd files for auto-start of Airflow services.
+Systemd files for auto-start of Airflow services

+## Next Steps

+- Create a data lake for analysing live data (based on Apache Spark)
+- Conect Amazon Redshift DWH to Amazon Quicksight or Microsoft Power BI for analysis
+- Maybe use delay datanfor automatic reimbursement claims
+- Do more specific data quality checks, like:
+    - is the data complete concerning stations and times?
+        - If no: Why?